nnethercote/perf-book/src/inlining.md

 but in practice `#[inline(always)]` will cause inlining in all but the most exceptional cases.

+Inlining is non-transitive.
+If a function `f` calls a function `g` and you want both functions to be inlined together at a callsite to `f`, both functions should be marked with an inline attribute.

 ## Simple Cases

 The best candidates for inlining are (a) functions that are very small, or (b)